jrpotter/notebook/notes/algorithms/index.md

 Basic
 In the context of algorithms, what does a "sentinel" refer to?
 Back: A special value used to simplify code.
-Reference: Thomas H. Cormen et al., *Introduction to Algorithms*, 3rd ed (Cambridge, Mass: MIT Press, 2009).
+Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1708742467155-->
 END%%

 %%ANKI
 Cloze
 Insertion sort is to an {incremental} design approach whereas merge sort is to a {divide-and-conquer} design approach.
-Reference: Thomas H. Cormen et al., *Introduction to Algorithms*, 3rd ed (Cambridge, Mass: MIT Press, 2009).
+Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1708742467159-->
 END%%